mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 ## Introduction

-Recently I was developping a search solution for my blog to improve the search experience, based on Java and Elasticsearch.
+Recently I was developing a search solution for my blog to improve the search experience, based on Java and Elasticsearch.
 Before using it in production, I want to set up a monitoring system to better understand what happens.
-As a Datadog employee, I natually chose [Datadog](https://www.datadoghq.com/) as the solution because I have been using it for several years now.
-This article mainly explains how did I set up the whole system.
-Hopefully it will be useful for you as well. <mark>Please note that this is NOT an official guide from Datadog.</mark> It's simply a side project that I did over my free time.
+As a Datadog employee, I naturally chose [Datadog](https://www.datadoghq.com/) as the solution because I have been using it for several years now.
+This article mainly explains how I set up the whole system.
+Hopefully, it will be useful for you as well. <mark>Please note that this is NOT an official guide from Datadog.</mark> It's simply a side project that I did in my free time.

 Currently, I am running my project in Alibaba Cloud inside a Linux server (Ubuntu), inside which there are mainly two Docker containers: one for the Java